Comprehensive COBRA Insurance Information

 COBRA Insurance is a federal law, passed in 1985, which means that is works in every single state.
 Each and every state is required to offer continuation of health insurance with COBRA insurance as long as the employee meets the eligibility written in the law.
 If you do not meet the federal COBRA eligibility requirements, some states offer additional COBRA insurance plans for people at smaller companies normally known as mini-COBRA or COBRA continuation plans.

-Can I drop my COBRA insurance coverage at any time?
+Can I cancel my COBRA insurance?

 Can I sign up for COBRA insurance if I am self employed?